 Nevertheless they persist and carry on this fateful day to a Korean karaoke parlor.
 Daniel woos the hell out of Natasha with his swanky moves and voice and Natasha sucks horribly at singing.
 This is where I don’t relate to her, I’m great at singing.

-After this she feels obligated to tell him that she’s leaving the country that evening and they have a big fight.
+After this Natasha feels obligated to tell him that she’s leaving the country that evening and they have a big fight.
+Understandably, this has clearly caused major disappointment.

 Rushing on this bad adrenaline Daniel races back to the store to give his brother a long overdue punch to the face.